Users

 Using the Spack Package

 Packages for WarpX are available via the Spack package manager.
-The package warpx installs executables and the package py-warpx includes Python bindings, i.e. PICMI.
+The package warpx installs executables and the variant warpx +python also includes Python bindings, i.e. PICMI.

 # optional: activate Spack binary caches